30 Free Things To Do In San Antonio That Are Worth Your Time

 But the Riverwalk actually extends 15 miles!
 Once you get past the congested downtown area, it's actually a beautiful place to walk or jog for miles and miles by the water.

-Here are a few of my favorite quiet parts of the Riverwalk, but you really could just wander and find your own spots, too.
+Here are a few of my personal favorite quiet parts of the Riverwalk, but you really could just wander and find your own spots, too.
+Enjoy bike rides or kayaking or just soaking up the beauty at this beloved San Antonio icon.

 25. Take A Day Trip From San Antonio